MicrosoftDocs/visualstudio-docs/docs/vsto/ribbon-designer.md

  For details about how to customize a built-in tab, see [How to: Customize a built-in tab](../vsto/how-to-customize-a-built-in-tab.md).

 ###  <a name="AddGroupsToTab"></a> Add groups to a tab
- Groups logically organize controls on the Ribbon.
+ Groups logically organize controls on the ribbon.
 Add groups to tabs.
 Add all other controls to the group.

 ###  <a name="AddControlsToGroups"></a> Add controls to groups
  Add one or more controls to a group.
 The following table describes each control.